Lawhy/FoW-ETHOxford/README.md

-# ETHOxford
+# Future of Work (ETHOxford)
-Code for the ETHOxford hackathon.
+Code for the "Future of Work" project submitted to the ETHOxford hackathon.